steve-ad-s/crypto-dictionary/candlesticks/GravestoneDoji.md

 The Gravestone Doji is a specialized and potent version of a standard Doji.

 - **Doji:** It is a specific type of [[Doji]], but it carries a much stronger bearish bias than a standard, neutral Doji.
 - **Dragonfly Doji:** This is the direct bullish opposite of a Gravestone Doji.
-The [[Dragonfly_Doji]] has a long lower shadow and is a bullish reversal signal.
+The [[DragonflyDoji]] has a long lower shadow and is a bullish reversal signal.
 They are perfect mirror images in both form and meaning.
-- **Shooting Star:** A [[Shooting_Star]] is very similar in interpretation to a Gravestone Doji.
+- **Shooting Star:** A [[ShootingStar]] is very similar in interpretation to a Gravestone Doji.
 Both are bearish reversal patterns with long upper shadows.
 The main difference is that a Shooting Star has a small real body, while a Gravestone Doji has none.
 The Gravestone is often considered a more powerful and decisive signal.
-- **Confirmation Patterns:** After a Gravestone Doji, a strong bearish pattern like [[Three_Black_Crows]] or a [[Bearish_Engulfing_Pattern]] would provide powerful confirmation of the new downtrend.
+- **Confirmation Patterns:** After a Gravestone Doji, a strong bearish pattern like [[ThreeBlackCrows]] or a [[BearishEngulfingPattern]] would provide powerful confirmation of the new downtrend.